 I shrug and do as he asks.
 We hit the 405 and cross the river, merge onto the interstate and keep going.
 Elroy is just staring blankly out the window.
-Other than his rather heavy breathing and the reek of alcohol coming off of him I might as well be alone in the car, but at this point I'm pretty well accustomed to his moody shit.
-Tonight seems different, though.
+Other than his rather heavy breathing and the reek of alcohol coming off of him I might as well be alone in the car.
 Flutterbutts materializes in the backseat.
 I can hear her pacing around anxiously back there.
 She flaps her wings from time to time, drums her hooves against the window.
 She's agitated.
 That's not a good sign; it means I'm agitated too.
-There's something going on, probably something bad, something I might even be making myself an accomplice to.
-I don't feel a compelling need to ask questions, though.
+There's something going on, probably something bad, but I get the impression I'm better off driving than asking questions for the time being.

 I slide a plastic disc into my dash-mounted antique disc-revolver.
 Enigma, MCMXC a.D., released appropriately in 1990.
 Designated Problematic and removed from iTunes[TM] in July of 2017, because of religious symbology in the cover art, as well as the title's use of the abbreviated Problematic term "Anno Domini."
-I'm proud to say that I own an original pressing of this album, complete with all Problematic artwork intact, however it's sitting on my shelf at home; I only keep burned copies of my music discs in the car.
+I own an original commercial pressing with all Problematic labeling and artwork intact, and I'm quite proud of it, however I keep it at home; this is a burned copy.
+Making copies of commercial revolving discs is of course a violation of Copyright Law, but if I get pulled over I'd rather lose a copy than the original.

-Thinking about music relaxes me a little and keeps me from speculating about the laws that the souse next to me has probably broken, and how much more serious they probably are than Copyright Infringement.
-Flutterbutts settles down and stretches out on the back seat.
+Thinking about music soothes me a little and takes my mind off of speculation about the laws that the souse next to me has probably broken, and how much more serious they probably are than Copyright Infringement.
+Flutterbutts settles down and stretches out on the back seat, and I relax a little.
+However, I pop a couple of valerian capsules from the bottle in the center console to settle my nerves a little further.

-We cross the Columbia into Washington, and Elroy still hasn't said a word.
+We cross another bridge into Washington, and Elroy still hasn't said a word.